Lyoung0789/workout/README.md

 To install these gems run:

-    $ bundle
+    $ bundle install

 ## Usage

-After installing the gems that were used, in terminal run rake:db migrate to create the database needed.
-Then run rake db:seed for some seed data.
-Finally, run shotgun in terminal to start the server for our application and in your browser navigate to localhost:9393.
+After installing the gems that were used, in terminal run 'rake:db migrate' to create the database needed.
+Then run 'rake db:seed' for some seed data.
+Finally, run 'shotgun' in terminal to start the server for our application and in your browser navigate to 'localhost:9393'.
 Check password and username fields in db/seeds to log into existing users.

 ## Development